-The best meal replacement bars
+Best meal replacement bars

 Meal replacement bars price

 The least-expensive meal replacement bars can be found on store shelves for less than $1 each, but their nutritional value and flavor profile can be variable.
-The midrange products often sold in multi-packs should average between $1-$2.50 per bar.
-Premium meal replacement bars, often promoted as part of a larger diet plan, can easily cost $2.50 or more per bar, but the ingredient list and flavor profile is generally more appealing.
+The midrange products often sold in multi-packs should average between $1 and $2.50 per bar.
+Premium meal replacement bars, often promoted as part of a larger diet plan, can easily cost $2.50 or more per bar.

 Meal replacement bars FAQ